Accessory Ossicle | Posterior Impingement | Dancers

 OT-DANCEOs Trigonum Features

 Os trigonum is an accessory ossicle resulting from failure of fusion of the lateral tubercle of the posterior talar process.
-It is present in 7-14% of the population and bilateral in 50% of those with the ossicle.
+It is the most common accessory ossicle of the foot, present in roughly 2 to 14% of the population (around 9.8% in large radiographic series) and bilateral in about 50% of those with the ossicle.
+Most are asymptomatic; symptomatic disease clusters in athletes who load the ankle in plantarflexion.

 Anatomy